Compact Pulse Schedules for High-Fidelity Single-Flux Quantum Qubit Control: A Model for SFQ Control

 \subsection{Qubit Control Using SFQ Pulses}

 We now consider a different regime of qubit control: a sequence of discrete, fast pulses on the transmon qubit. \Cref{fig:Transmon_Qubit_SFQ} shows a circuit diagram of an SFQ-driven qubit.
-It has been demonstrated that such pulses can be accurately modelled with a Dirac delta function~\cite{McDermott2014}.
-As such, an SFQ pulse can be well-approximated by
+Whilst in practice the SFQ pulses arriving at the qubit have finite width ($\approx $1ps), this duration is negligible compared to the time between each SFQ pulse ($\approx $200ps), and as such, each pulse can be accurately modeled with a Dirac delta function~\cite{McDermott2014}.
+The corresponding driving Hamiltonian for such a pulse train can be taking the form

+where $V(t) = \Phi_0 \sum_n \delta(t - nT)$ is the voltage source.
+By recasting the charge operator's zero-point fluctuations in terms of the qubit frequency \cite{Koch2007} and computing the rotation corresponding to a single Dirac pulse, we arrive at the unitary